Meditation for Worry and Rumination

 Attention shifting and decentering during worry loops

-Meditation for worry and rumination works through attention shifting and decentering.
-Attention shifting means you notice the loop, then return to a chosen anchor such as breath, feet on tile, room sounds, or an object in front of you.
+Meditation for worry and rumination uses two related skills: attention shifting and decentering.
+Attention shifting means you notice the loop, then return to a chosen anchor such as breath, background sound, the touch of fabric, or the reflection in a truck cab mirror.

 Decentering means seeing “I will mess this up” as a mental event, not a fact or command.
 The thought may still be loud.
 You are practicing a different position toward it.